-Preliminary Determination
+Final Determination

-The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Preliminary Determination to support a proposal to list Hibbertia sp.
-Turramurra (A.Robinson s.n.
+The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Final Determination to list Hibbertia sp.
+Turramurra (A.F.Robinson s.n.
 NSW981514) as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act.
 Listing of Critically Endangered species is provided for by Part 2 of the Act.